UNSEEN tornado footage from a fallen soldier sheds new light

-On July 18, 2008, Corporal James "Jim" Arnal of Kelvington, Sask., was out on foot patrol when he was killed by an explosive device, becoming the 88th Canadian soldier to die during the Afghanistan mission.
+On that day in 2008, her son, Corporal James "Jim" Arnal, born in Kelvington, Sask., was out on foot patrol when he was killed by an explosive device, becoming the 88th Canadian soldier to die during the Afghanistan mission.
+He was 25.

 She'd seen it once before, when he'd first shown it to her in June 2007, but not since, and it brought back a lot of memories.

 "For some reason, I decided to pop that one in," she said.
 "It was just the timing."

 The date, she says, was June 22, 2007, and it was shot near the community of Elie, Man.
 People on the Prairies remember that name.
 It was the site of a monster tornado that was later rated Canada's first F5 tornado.

 Packing winds gusting from 420 - 512 km/h, it touched down at 6:25 p.m. near the Trans-Canada Highway near Elie, not far from Winnipeg, and stayed on the ground for 35 minutes.
 Its intense winds stripped the bark off trees, snapped utility poles clean in half, and carried a house off its foundations for several metres.